 You are right!
 There are direct flights to Suketar (Taplejung) by Sita Airline and NA (Nepal Airline) every morning at 8 AM.
-Fly to Suketar airport at Taplejung is one of the best ways to escape the long drive Bhadrapur to Taplejung and it reduces the whole one day for the Kanchenjunga Circuit Trek.
-However, we at Nepal Mother House Treks aim are to provide the best experience of Nepal.
+Fly to Suketar airport at Taplejung is one of the best ways to escape the long drive from Bhadrapur to Taplejung and it reduces the whole one day for the Kanchenjunga Circuit Trek.
+However, we at Nepal Mother House Treks aim to provide the best experience of Nepal.
 During this flight, you have a test of the lowland to the world's third Highest Mountain Mt.
 Kanchenjunga with its geographical diversity of Nepal and various cultures.
 You will visit one of the lowest points Kechana Kalan in Jhapa an elevation of 60 meters from sea level to Kanchenjunga North Base Camp (5,388m) on the trip.
 Meanwhile, you will visit the Certified Organic Tea state of Nepal, established in 1863, people in different places, and the Nepal Jeep driver experience.

 Tea House Condition in Kanchenjunga Circuit Trek:

 The recently opened Kanchenjunga tea house trek is located remote area in the Himalayas, there are basic facilities available such as; toilets, bathrooms, and lodgings.
 Suketar and Gunsa have proper hotels with all amenities but the rest of the places have very basic facilities.
 Except for a few places, the hot shower is provided in buckets.
 Lhonak is the last tea house in the North part of the Kanchenjunga Base Camp and Ramche in the south Base Camp offers very basic accommodation and meals.
-Likewise, on the Sele La Pass at High Camp, there are two tea houses available accommodated for ten to fifteen trekkers.
+Likewise, on the Sele La Pass at High Camp, there are two tea houses available to accommodate ten to fifteen trekkers.
 The trekkers visit Kanchenjunga to enjoy the Nature beauties in a lonely way.
 So, already know about the Kanchenjunga Circuit Trek accommodation condition.
-Some time need will sleep in the room with local people and offer local food what they are having.
+Sometimes need will sleep in the room with local people and offer local food they are having.

 Food Available in the Kanchenjunga Base Camp Trek:

 Due to the newly developed tea house Kanchenjunga Base Camp Trek, there are very basic food items available.
-The breakfasts and dinners will have at the tea house where you are staying and lunch will take you on the way to walk.
-Most of the tea houses do have not Menu Cards also, so they prepare Nepalese food “Dal Bhat”, boiled and fried potatoes, bread.
+The breakfasts and dinners will have at the tea house where you are staying and lunch will take you on the way walk.
+Most of the tea houses do have not Menu Cards also, so they prepare Nepalese food “Dal Bhat”, boiled and fried potatoes, and bread.
 Tibetan foods, common continental dishes, and occasionally Indian can be offered at the tea houses or lodges.

-Kanchenjunga Circuit Trek Cost:
+Kanchenjunga Circuit Trekking Cost: